rakurai-io/rakurai-validator/README.md

 *Important*:
  - If you set `--rewards-merkle-root-authority` to `H21wFgN53ghjDq5N9QhraAiPn1tRVYkobySj55unXLEj`, Rakurai will automatically distribute rewards to your stakers using the reward distribution program.
  - If you set it to any other address, you will need to run the claim workflow manually.

+# Verify Scheduler Binary Attestation

+The Rakurai scheduler binary comes with [GitHub artifact attestation](https://docs.github.com/en/actions/concepts/security/artifact-attestations), providing cryptographic proof of its build provenance and integrity.
+You can validate the scheduler binary by following the detailed instructions in the [Attestation Guide](./VERIFY-BINARY-ATTESTATION.md).

 ---